Yuckly/DS593Project/social-app/backend/config/PII_CONFIG_README.md

 - The PII checker server **must be running** before starting the backend server
 - If the PII checker is unavailable, the middleware will log an error but allow requests through (fail-open behavior)
+- The PII checker URL is configured via the `PII_CHECKER_URL` environment variable (default: `http://localhost:12423/anonymize`)
-- The timeout for PII checks is configurable in `pii-config.json` (default: 5000ms)
+- The timeout for PII checks is fixed at 5000ms (5 seconds)

 ## Configuring Routes in pii-config.json